UKCloud/openshift-v4/upi/vsphere/README.md

 Caveats:
 - The cluster was installed as disconnected
+- The updated containers will be mirrored to the same registry/repo that was used for the original install
-- This procedure is (currently) not documented by Red Hat so it presumably unsupported
+- This procedure is (currently) not documented by Red Hat so is presumably unsupported
 - Tested only for update from 4.3.9 to 4.3.13

 ## Mirror the installation for the new version